Grand Rapids Personal Injury LawyersTraverse City, Detroit, and Grand Rapids Personal Injury Attorneys Helping Accident

 At the Neumann Law Group has over 200 years of combined experience and understands how difficult it is to be hurt in an accident caused by someone else’s careless or reckless actions.
 It may be challenging to pay for medical bills and take the necessary time off work to fully recover.
 Sometimes the injured person cannot work at all, and this can put a financial and emotional strain on his or her family.
 Unfortunately, however, insurers often do not willingly pay out everything that a victim deserves.
-Enlisting Traverse City, Detroit, and Grand Rapids injury lawyer Kelly Neumann may be critical in asserting your rights.
+Enlisting Traverse City, Detroit, and Grand Rapids personal injury lawyer Kelly Neumann may be critical in asserting your rights.
 The Neumann Law Group is dedicated to helping accident victims, as well as advising clients throughout the West Side of Michigan in a variety of other legal matters.